-What is Network Address Translation (NAT)? – NAT is a feature that most people do not know but always use.
-In ADSL modems or Router devices such as Cisco, NAT (Network Address Translation) is built in by default.
+NAT is a feature that most people don’t know but always use.
+In ADSL modems or Router devices such as Cisco, NAT (Network Address Translation) built by default.

-The Global IP addresses provided by the ISP are divided into two.
+Global IP addresses provided by the ISP divide into two.
 These; Dynamic IP and Static IP addresses.

-The dynamic IP addresses provided by the ISP work as DHCP, and when you close and reopen your ADSL modem, the network device will get a new IP address.
-Static IP addresses provide only one Global IP address for a specific fee.
+The dynamic IP addresses provided by the ISP work like DHCP, and when you turn your ADSL modem off and back on, the network device will receive a new IP address.
+Static IP addresses provide only one Global IP address for a fee.

-These IP addresses used on the Internet are allocated by ICANN.
-Millions of people spend every day on the Internet.
-Do you think that IPv4 IP addresses will be sufficient in the future when the number of people increases?
+These IP addresses used on the Internet allocate by ICANN.
+Millions of people spend time on the Internet every day.
+Do you think that IPv4 IP addresses will suffice when the number of people increases?
 Of course not!

-The NAT service has been developed to use IPv4 addresses more efficiently.
-A person or organization with a single Global IP address can distribute all clients on the local network to the Internet with a single Global IP address using Network Address Translation.
+NAT service has been developed to use IPv4 addresses more efficiently.
+A person or organization with a single Global IP address can use the NAT protocol to distribute all clients on the local network to the Internet with a single Global IP address.

-Basically, NAT (Network Address Translation) is usually configured to connect two networks together.
-However, NAT is used to hide internal network IP addresses.
-In short, NAT converts private IP addresses in the network to a single Global IP address and passes packets to the target network.
-Therefore, NAT provides internal network security.
+Basically, the NAT protocol is typically configured to connect two networks together.
+However, this protocol is used to hide internal network IP addresses.
+In short, it converts private IP addresses on the network into a single Global IP address and passes packets to the destination network and therefore ensures internal network security.

-There are private IP addresses reserved for the local network.
+There are Private IP addresses reserved for the local area network.
 You can configure these IP addresses for all clients on the internal network.
-Depending on the nature of your network, you can also create a CIDR configuration.
+Depending on the structure of your network, you can also create a CIDR configuration.

 Reserve IP addresses are as follows;